-The American Civil Liberties Union and the ACLU of Kentucky filed a lawsuit to challenge two new Kentucky laws that would effectively eliminate abortion access in the state.
-One law is a near-total ban on abortion and the other law would ban abortion based on the specific reasons for the person’s decision, such as a fetal diagnosis.
+In 2019, the American Civil Liberties Union and the ACLU of Kentucky filed a lawsuit to challenge two new Kentucky laws.
+One law is a ban on abortion at 6-weeks in pregnancy, and the other law would ban abortion based on the specific reasons for the person’s decision, such as a fetal diagnosis.
 Both laws are unconstitutional bans on abortion, and they intrude into the personal health decisions of women and families.

-Senate Bill 9would ban abortion as early as six weeks of pregnancy, a point at which most women do not even know they are pregnant.
+Senate Bill 9 would ban abortion as early as six weeks of pregnancy, a point at which many women do not even know they are pregnant.
 The six-week ban criminalizes approximately 90 percent of the abortions performed in the Commonwealth.

 Plaintiffs are EMW Women’s Surgical Center, P.S.C. and Ernest Marshall, MD.; on behalf of themselves and their patients.
-Plaintiffs are represented by attorneys with the ACLU, the ACLU of Kentucky, Ackerson & Yann, and O’Melveny & Myers.
+Plaintiffs are represented by attorneys with the ACLU, the ACLU of Kentucky, Craig Henry PLC, and O’Melveny & Myers.
 Plaintiffs seek declaratory and injunctive relief to hold Kentucky’s reason ban and six-week ban unconstitutional and unenforceable.